By Chere Di Boscio

 2. Aluminium zirconium tetrachlorohydrex GLY, Aluminium chlorohydrate

-Why?
-Clogs pores to prevent sweat leaking through.
+Why are they used?
+In deodorants to clog pores to prevent sweat leaking through.

 Health Effects: Skin irritation; mental decline.
 Aluminium is absorbed through the skin and there is evidence that a lifetime’s use of aluminium-containing deodorants may lead to the development of Alzheimer’s disease.
 Can cause cancer – In women, a combination of underarm shaving and aluminium containing deodorants has been linked to breast cancer.
 Spray formulations mean you inhale, as well as absorb these compounds, more rapidly and deeply.